 Additional benefits of managed services include:

 Cynet is a trusted partner that analyses network and endpoint data, raises alerts, and protects against a wide range of known and zero-day threats.
 Cynet provides CyOps, an outsourced incident response team on call 24/7/365 to respond to critical incidents quickly and effectively.
-Cynet can deploy its powerful endpoint detection and response (EDR) system across thousands of endpoints in up to two hours to effectively mitigate threats across an enterprise.
+Cynet can deploy its powerful extended endpoint detection and response (XDR) system across thousands of endpoints in up to two hours to effectively mitigate threats across an enterprise.

 Effective incident response is time-sensitive and relies on teams quickly identifying threats and initiating IRPs.
 Unfortunately, most teams are not capable of investing all alerts in real-time to determine if something is an incident.
 This can lead to incidents being missed entirely or only being caught after significant damage has occurred.

 Automating parts of your incident response can help avoid this oversight or delay.
 It can be used to: